lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The authentication (public) key appears in different functions:

 1. as part of the authentication credential CRED_x included in the integrity calculation
-2. for verification of the Signature_or_MAC field in message_2 and message_3
+2. for verification of the Signature_or_MAC field in message_2 and message_3 (see {{asym-msg2-proc}} and {{asym-msg3-proc}})
-3. in the key derivation (in case of a static Diffie-Hellman key), see {{key-der}}.
+3. in the key derivation (in case of a static Diffie-Hellman key, see {{key-der}}).

-The choice of authentication key has an impact on the message size (see {{auth-keys}}) and even more so the choice of authentication credential (see {{auth-cred}}) in case it is transported within the protocol (see {{id_cred}}).
+The choice of authentication key has an impact on the message size (see {{auth-keys}}), and even more so the choice of authentication credential (see {{auth-cred}}) in case it is transported within the protocol (see {{id_cred}}).
 The following list shows possible authentication credentials:

 * X.509 v3 certificate {{RFC5280}}
 * C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}
 * CBOR Web Token (CWT, {{RFC8392}})
 * Unprotected CWT Claims Set (UCCS, see {{term}})

-(For CWT and UCCS, the public key is represented as a COSE_Key in the `cnf` claim, see {{auth-cred}}.)
+For CWT and UCCS, the authentication key is represented with a `cnf` claim {{RFC8747}} containing a COSE_Key {{I-D.ietf-cose-rfc8152bis-struct}}.
+UCCS can be seen as a generic representation of a raw public key, see {{auth-cred}} for an example.
+COSE_Key is omitted from the list above because of limitations to represent the identity (see {{identities}}) and because it can easily be embedded in a UCCS.

-For many settings it is not necessary to transport the authentication credential over constrained links, for example in deployments with Pre-Shared Public Keys (PSPK), or when the authentication credential can be acquired out-of-band (over less constrained links).
-In order to accomplish items 1-3 above, the receiving endpoint still needs to retrieve the authentication key and the authentication credential.
-ID_CRED_x is intended to provide a reference to facilitate such retrieval (see {{id_cred}}).
+Identical authentication credentials need to be established in both endpoints to accomplish item 1 above (see {{auth-cred}}) but for many settings it is not necessary to transport the authentication credential over constrained links.
+It may, for example, be pre-provisioned or acquired out-of-band over less constrained links.
+ID_CRED_x coincides with the authentication credential CRED_x in case it is transported, or else contains a reference to the authentication credential to facilitate its retrieval (see {{id_cred}}).

-The choice of authentication credential may also be used to enforce the trust model, e.g. by using a certificate or CWT signed by a trusted third party.
-For settings not relying on indirect trust, UCCS can be used as a generic representation of a raw public key.
-A UCCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT, but is of smaller size.
-UCCS may be used either when there is direct trust in the public key, or when trust is not yet established, e.g. trust-on-first-use.
+The choice of authentication credential also depends on the trust model.
+For example, a certificate or CWT may rely on a trusted third party, whereas a UCCS may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
+A UCCS as authentication credential provides essentially the same trustworthiness as a self-signed certificate or CWT, but has smaller size.

-COSE_Key {{I-D.ietf-cose-rfc8152bis-struct}} is omitted from the list above because it is not directly suitable as a generic format, but the public key can easily be represented as a UCCS, see {{auth-cred}}.

 More details are provided in the following subsections.